-Advice for first aid which is relevant to coaches, particularly in relation to personal protective equipment (PPE) is available in the clubs section.
+Advice for first aid which is relevant to coaches, particularly in relation to personal protective equipment (PPE) is available in the clubs section

-You should also consider the safeguarding implications in relation to 1:1 coaching of juniors.
-This is not permitted without the express written permission of a parent or guardian and is not advised in the majority of cases.
+You should also consider the safeguarding implications in relation to coaching of juniors.
 Please refer to the advice on juniors in the club section for more information.